HaitaoMao/HaitaoMao.github.io/pages/Me.md

 来小毛给他整个活！草，走，忽略！ጿ ኈ ቼ ዽ ጿ

 I am a second-year Ph.D. student at Michigan State University supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
-I am also working close with Dr. [Rongrong Wang](https://users.math.msu.edu/users/wangron6/).
+I am also working with [Neil Shah](http://nshah.net/), [Yao Ma](https://yaoma24.github.io/), [Michael Galkin](https://migalkin.github.io/), and [Rongrong Wang](https://users.math.msu.edu/users/wangron6/).
+Each of them provide unique perspective on how to do scientific thinking during my research road.
 In those years, I opens up the new direction, Graph Foundation Model in our group.
 See details in [DSE GFM subgroup](https://dse-gfm.github.io/).
-I am super happy and proud to work with those talented guys.
+I am super happy to work with those talented guys.

+I am the organizer of [Learning on Graph Conference 2024](https://logconference.org/).
+It is an encouraging new conference for graph and geometry.
+The call for paper can be found [here](https://logconference.org/cfp/).
+Do not hesitate to submit your work before September 11th, 2024!

 My research revolves on understanding **network** and **LLM** mechanisms from **a data generation perspective**.
 I enjoy doing research on understanding some interesting phenomenons, finding pitfalls in existing literature, and defining some interesting new challenges.
 I am skilled in (1) conducting curious analytical experiments to observe interesting behaviors and (2) defining an interesting research perspective (but may not be practical).
 During my research road, I answer the following research questions: